 RRC handles the configuration of the security parameters which are part of the AS configuration: the integrity protection algorithm, the ciphering algorithm, if integrity and/or ciphering is enabled for a DRB and two parameters, namely the keySetChangeIndicator and the nextHopChainingCount, which are used by the UE to determine the AS security keys upon reconfiguration with sync (with key change), connection re-establishment and/or connection resume.

 The integrity protection and ciphering algorithm is common for signalling radio bearers SRB1 and SRB2.
-When not configured with any kind of DC, the ciphering and integrity protection algorithm is common for all radio bearers (i.e. SRB1, SRB2 and DRBs).
+When not configured with any kind of MR-DC, the ciphering and integrity protection algorithm is common for all radio bearers (i.e. SRB1, SRB2 and DRBs).
 All DRBs related to the same PDU session have the same security configuration.
+For MR-DC, integrity protection is not enabled for DRBs terminated on eNB or when the master node is an ng-eNB.
 Neither integrity protection nor ciphering applies for SRB0.

-Editor′s Note: FFS NE-DC, NR-NR-DC related security parameters such as SK-counter and S-KgNB.

 RRC integrity and ciphering are always activated together, i.e. in one message/procedure.
 RRC integrity and ciphering for SRBs are never de-activated.
 However, it is possible to switch to a 'NULL' ciphering algorithm (nea0).

 The 'NULL′ integrity protection algorithm (nia0) is used only for SRBs and for the UE in limited service mode [11].
 In case the ′NULL' integrity protection algorithm is used, 'NULL' ciphering algorithm is also used.